koush/docs.scrypted.app/scrypted-nvr/features.md

 ### NVIDIA

 Scrypted NVR supports object detection on NVIDIA GPUs via the `ONNX Plugin`.
+NVIDIA object detection requires CUDA, which is only provided in the docker installation when using the `koush/scrypted:nvidia` image.

 ### Google Coral EdgeTPU